-The part of the plant used is the root, which is where there are the known active substances that can be extracted.
-The root can be consumed in the form of tea, capsules, or a fluid extract.
+The root is the part of the plant obtained when using this plant.
+It contains active substances that can be extracted and can be consumed in the form of tea, capsules, or a fluid extract.

 The main forms of using ashwagandha are:

-- Capsules: take one pill of 500 mg, once or twice a day, at mealtimes;
+- Capsules: take one pill of 500 mg, once or twice a day with meals;

-- Fluid extract: take between 2 and 4 ml (40 to 80 drops) with some water, once a day;
+- Fluid extract: take between 2 and 4 ml (40 to 80 drops) diluted in water, once a day;

 - Ashwagandha tea: mix 1 teaspoon of dry Ashwagandha root in 120 ml of boiling water.
 Let it infuse for 15 minutes, strain, and then take it while it’s still warm.
 It is recommended that you drink one cup per day, for a maximum of six months.